Do you ship to my country?

 Some countries, like Singapore, do not allow crystals or metaphysical items to be imported.

 Some countries and Unions (like the EU) have recently implemented complex taxation systems that, as a small business, Mooncat Crystals does not currently have the capacity or structure to navigate.
+However, we are often able to sell via Etsy so that these taxes are handled in that way.

 Other crystal sellers ship to my country - why won't you?